GLONASS

 Russian satellite system

-GLONASS differs slightly from GPS with regard to e.g. satellite constellation.
-The normal constellation consists of 24 satellites distributed over three orbital planes at about 19,000 km above the earth's surface.
-The satellite orbits have a higher inclination which is described as the latitude that the satellites turn at compared to GPS, which means a slightly better coverage at northern latitudes (for example in Sweden).
-The satellites transmit two signals, L1 and L2, both of which contain a civilian and a military code, similar to GPS.
+GLONASS differs slightly from GPS with regard to, among others, the satellite constellation.
+The usually 24 active satellites are distributed over three orbital planes at an altitude of approximately 19,140 kilometres above the earth's surface.
+The satellite orbits have a greater inclination than what the GPS satellites have, namely 64.8 degrees, which means slightly better coverage at northern latitudes (for example in Sweden).

 More information